 When Is Leaving the Best Option?

 Leaving is always the best option when you’re in a trauma bond.
 Abuse only escalates, and the safest and healthiest choice is to get out as soon as possible.
 The best time to leave was at the first red flag; the second-best time is right now.
 No matter how long you've been in the relationship, it is never too late to exit and reclaim your freedom.
+Leaving allows you to begin the healing process and work to overcome unhealthy behaviors like negative self-talk and maladaptive coping mechanisms.

 If your partner exhibits controlling behaviors such as negging, trying to damage your self-esteem, or isolating you from loved ones (e.g., saying your friends are "haters" or "jealous"), the best choice is to walk away immediately.
 These behaviors are not love—they are manipulation and control tactics designed to keep you trapped.
 The sooner you leave, the sooner you can begin healing and building the life you deserve.